This week, independent watch brand, Cyrus, unveiled a complicated chronograph that offers two distinct elapsed timing functions.

 Operating the red independent chronograph starts with the mono-pusher button on the end of the crown with a red ring around it (on the right side of the case).
 From there the red center chronograph seconds hand at 12 o’clock, and the red chronograph minutes hand at the zero position (rests at 12), within the subdial at 3 o’clock, can be started/stopped/reset so as to tally one event.

 Want to operate the second independent chronograph and all you have to do is switch over to the crown on the left case flank (marked with a blue ring), and depress the mono-pusher button for that chronograph to start/stop/reset the stopwatch function, simultaneously with the red chronograph, or completely separate.
-Notably, when you start the chronograph center seconds, instead of the blue hand starting at 12 o’clock, it’s positioning to start at 6 o’clock, meaning the hand is effectively mirroring the red chronograph center seconds hand.
+Notably, when you start the chronograph center seconds, instead of the blue hand starting at 12 o’clock, it’s positioned to start at 6 o’clock, meaning the hand is effectively mirroring the red chronograph center seconds hand.
 The same is true for the chronograph minutes counter.
 The graduated scales on both the red and blue chronograph seconds and minutes counters are mirrored to work with their respective hands.

 To deliver this unique functionality, caliber CYR718 requires a whopping 51 jewels and 443 total components.
 The 4Hz automatic movement measures 36 mm x 11.65 mm and has a 60-hour power reserve when fully wound.
 While the finishing looks completely acceptable, it’s worth pointing out that none of the movement components are decorated to Haute horology standards, which is presumably how this high level of horological functionality is offered within a price range south of forty thousand.